godlykmathews/godlykmathews/README.md

-### Hi there 👋

-# Godly K Mathews - Portfolio
+# Godly K Mathews

 > "First, solve the problem.
 Then, write the code." - John Johnson

 Hello, I'm Godly K Mathews, a passionate self-taught programmer and a Computer Science Engineering student from Kerala, India.
-Welcome to my colorful world of code, creativity, and curiosity!
+Welcome to my world of code, creativity, and curiosity!

-## About Me

 - **Location:** Kottayam, Kerala, India
 - **Email:** godlykmathews@outlook.com